 Unless you seek qualified financial and accounting advice outside Rocket Dollar, you’re pretty much on your own.
 Even if you open a traditional IRA through Rocket Dollar, you are still responsible for managing it.

 Rocket Dollar reviews and complaints

-Online user reviews of Rocket Dollar are nearly nonexistent, which should raise a few flags.
-The company is a legitimate business, but it doesn’t have a reliable track record and it’s not very well known.
+Online user reviews of Rocket Dollar are nearly nonexistent.
+So while the company is a legitimate business, it doesn’t have a public track record you can check this way.
 If you’re going to work with Rocket Dollar, carefully analyze your investment options since Rocket Dollar essentially opens up the universe of investments.